 7. Sheriff Removes Tenant

 In the worst-case scenario that we all hope to avoid, the sheriff will return to forcibly remove the tenant after the three or five day period if they have not vacated the property.
-The fee for execution of the writ is $30 per hour, plus mileage.
+The sheriff charges a fee to execute a writ of restitution.
+Execution fees vary by county and may include hourly charges, standby time, mileage, and additional costs if the writ is executed with aid of the county.
+Landlords should contact the county sheriff’s office for current writ execution fees.

 How Much Does it Cost to Evict a Tenant in Washington State?